CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## 2. What is JavaScript?

-JavaScript is a programming language that adds dynamic functionality and complex features like interactivity and animation to web pages.
+JavaScript is a programming language that adds dynamic functionality and complex features like interactivity and animation to web pages .

 ## 3. What three problems does Git & GitHub solve?